KamilFerenc/tournament/README.md

 # tournament

 Tournament is Django app that allows sport competition organization, registration and tracking results.
-This is a recruitment task, I developed it on company's gitlab and pushed final version to my github - that's why it has only one commit.
-I worked on the task 7 days.
+This is a recruitment task, I developed it on company's gitlab and pushed final version to my github - that's why it has a few commits.

 ## Features
 ### User - organizer/competitor